its-a-feature/HealthInspector/README.md

 ## Execution
 To run the functions within HealthInspector with Apfell, use the `jsimport` and `jsimport_call` functions within the `apfell-jxa` payload.
 When you run `jsimport_call` be sure to specify the function you want to execute afterwards, such as: `jsimport_call All_Checks()`.

+If you want to execute this outside of an Apfell apfell-jxa payload, you can execute it with osascript:
+`osascript HealthInspector.js`.
+You will need to append to the bottom of the script the function you want to call though.
+The script itself is just a list of functions.

 ## Current Functions

 The current list of functions and associated files is below: